sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

-**Note:** If you are an IT professional and want to understand how to configure and deploy Credential Guard in your enterprise, see [Protect derived domain credentials with Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard).
+**IT Professionals:** To learn how to configure and deploy Windows Defender Credential Guard in your enterprise, see [Protect derived domain credentials with Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard).

 ## Windows Defender Device Guard